Humans Hallucinate Too: Language Models Identify and Correct Subjective Annotation Errors With Label-in-a-Haystack Prompts: More Implementation Details

 For all datasets, we evaluate LLMs on the dev set.
 For QueerReclaimLex, we only maintain the labels with agreement between the two annotators.
 Our splits in the dataset were random.
 The evaluation set was balanced, containing 84 examples.

 For the baseline, we sample the random labels for the pair similarly to the random labels in \liahr.
 In the demonstrations, we use equal amounts of pairs with gold labels and random labels.
 For Demux, we use the same training regime as \citet{chochlakisLeveragingLabelCorrelations2023}, using the intra loss with a coefficient of $0.2$, but training only on the train set instead of integrating the dev set in training after early stopping.
-Standard deviation is shown for 3 model runs.
+Confidence intervals are shown from 3 model runs.

 We present examples of all the prompts in Table~\ref{tab:prompt-example}.
 Across each dataset, the same examples are used in the prompt within each seed when the number of shots is equal.
 That means that, for example, in QueerReclaimLex, the only factor that is different across the four settings presented in Figure~\ref{fig:diversity-queer} is the causally controlled labels reflecting in-group or out-group perspectives.